 The plasma's energized particles have sufficient energy to break molecular bond within tissue, causing tissue to dissolve at relatively low temperatures (typically 40°C to 70°C).
 The result is volumetric removal of target tissue with minimal damage surrounding tissue.

 Because radiofrequency current does not pass directly through tissue during the coblation process, tissue heating is minimal.
 Most of the heat is consumed in the plasma layer, or in other words, by the ionization process.
 These ions then bombard tissue in their path, causing molecular bonds to simply break apart and tissue to dissolve.

-Coblation may be used in conjuction with vertebroplasty or kyphoplasty to treat vertebral compression fractures caused by tumors.
+Coblation may be used in conjunction with vertebroplasty or kyphoplasty to treat vertebral compression fractures caused by tumors.

 The same cutting edge technology used for these interventional radiologic procedures can also be used in the skilled hands of a specialized electrophysiologist to correct heart rhythm